d4redevil/plymouth-themes/README.md

 =
 Plymouth is graphical boot animation and logger.

-This can only work on linux.
+This only works on linux.
 You can use this themes in your linux pc.
 To use these follow the instructions below.

 -----
 How to use: